rozsazoltan/echoscreen/README.md

-The original creator of the project became inactive and abandoned the package.
-This fork was not intended for active development but fixes some annoying features and clarifies certain issues.
+This [fork](#forked-from-deskreen) was not intended for active development but fixes some annoying features and clarifies certain issues.
+See more [here](#forked-from-deskreen).

 The project is old and difficult to maintain.